Leica IIIB

 This is the lens that earned Leica’s reputation.
 All are collapsible which means they collapse into the camera body when not in use which makes the camera and lens combination very compact - a favourite with the 1930s French photographer Henri Cartier-Bresson.
 Prewar versions are uncoated with postwar versions being coated.
 Early versions are Nickel with later ones being chrome.
 The Black Scale version stops down to F18 while the later Red Scale version stops down further to F22.
 All versions can suffer from fogging and cleaning scratches although a few light scratches should not reduce the performance.

-Although the lens is over 70 years old, it still produces sharp images with a pleasing softness to them.
-Being uncoated the negatives (Ilford XP2) lack contrast, but this can be advantageous because it means they retain the shadow and highlight detail, and once scanned, the file can be processed in Photoshop to show a full range of tones.
+Although these lenses can be over 70 years old, a good one can still produce sharp images with a pleasing softness to them.
+The negatives lack contrast, but this can be advantageous because it means they retain the shadow and highlight detail, and once scanned, the file can be processed in Photoshop to show a full range of tones.

-Because this camera does not have a built in exposure meter, I work out the exposure using the Sunny 16 Rule - see my June 2009 Monthly Photo Tip.
+Because this camera does not have a built in exposure meter, the exposure can be worked out using the Sunny 16 Rule - see my Number 20 Photo Tip.

 Leica "Barnack" Screw Mount Camera Film Loading Guide

 Leica “Barnack” Screw Mount Cameras have a reputation for being difficult to load.
 But, by following the worksheet below, it should be a lot easier.
-Remember that Robert Capa, the famous war photographer, had to do this while crouching in a trench trying to avoid enemy fire!
+Remember that Robert Capa, the famous war photographer, had to do this while out in the field during the Spanish Civil War.

 PDF File Download Leica "Barnack" Screw Mount Camera Film Loading (136kb) Download